TuftsCTSI/N3C/reports/04-april.md

 * Initiated assistance for Edilberto in converting UCSF's dataset to OMOP via SSSOM, providing guidance and support throughout the conversion process.
 * Initiated review of HPO to OMOP mapping
 * Initiated a review of the HPO to OMOP mapping to identify areas for improvement and ensure alignment with established ontology standards
-* Provided Manlik with feedback on SSSOM mapping tables that he generated and shared, offering suggestions for improvement and identifying areas where the mappings could be further refine
+* Provided Manlik with feedback on SSSOM mapping tables that he generated and shared, offering suggestions for improvement and identifying areas where the mappings could be further refined
 * Evaluated the potential of the i2b2 application in Tufts projects from the Vocabulary perspective

 ### Next Steps